dgaydukov/cert-aws/sa/files/sa.md

 127.0.0.1:/                                on  /mnt/pnt                         type  nfs4        (rw,relatime,vers=4.1,rsize=1048576,wsize=1048576,namlen=255,hard,noresvport,proto=tcp,port=20391,timeo=600,retrans=2,sec=sys,clientaddr=127.0.0.1,local_lock=none,addr=127.0.0.1)
 ```
 As you see it mounted on port `port=20391`, which is port of stunnel.
-Stunnel - open source project to use TLS for tunneling (for services that don't provide ssh, like SMTP port 25).
-So you can use `stunnel` but you have to install it manually and configure, but mount helper already provide it under the hood.
 IAM access:
 * by default efs open to anybody
 * you can set efs resource policy to deny all access and create iam role to allow (role would overwrite resource policy) and then assign this role to specific ec2